 Except as otherwise provided below, no Option or Other Stock-Based Award shall be transferable by the Participant otherwise than by will or under applicable laws of descent and distribution, and during the lifetime of the holder may be exercised only by the holder or his or her guardian or legal representative.
 In addition, no Option or Other Stock-Based Award shall be assigned, negotiated, pledged or hypothecated in any way (whether by operation of law or otherwise), and no Option or Other Stock-Based Award shall be subject to execution, attachment or similar process.
-Upon any attempt to transfer, assign, negotiate, pledge or hypothecate any Option or Other Stock-Based Award, or in the event of any levy upon any Option or Other Stock-Based Award by reason of any execution, attachment or similar process contrary to the provisions hereof, such Option or Other Stock-Based Award shall immediately be cancelled.
+Upon any attempt to transfer, assign, negotiate, pledge or hypothecate any Option or Other Stock-Based Award, or in the event of any levy upon any Option or Other Stock-Based Award shall immediately be cancelled.

 Notwithstanding the foregoing, the Committee may determine at the time of grant or thereafter that an Option or Other Stock-Based Award that is not otherwise transferable pursuant to this Section 9 is transferable to a Family Member in whole or in part and in such circumstances, and under such conditions, as specified by the Committee.
-Any Option or Other Stock-Based Award so transferred may thereafter be transferred by the transfere to any other Family Member of the Participant, and any Option or Other Stock-Based Award (solely to the extent such award gives a Participant an exercise right) may be exercised by any permitted transferee at such times and to such extent that such Option or such Other Stock-Based Award would have been exercisable by the Participant if no transfer had occurred.
+Any Option or Other Stock-Based Award so transferred may thereafter be transferred by the transferee to any other Family Member of the Participant, and any Option or Other Stock-Based Award (solely to the extent such award gives a Participant an exercise right) may be exercised by any permitted transferee at such times and to such extent that such Option or such Other Stock-Based Award would have been exercisable by the Participant if no transfer had occurred.